Once they catch on, look out!

 What are they getting?
 That what is going on inside (their mind life) deserves a home on paper.
 As parents hear their children’s thoughts expressed in oral language and help those thoughts get to paper, more and more kids take the risk to cut out the parent-step and try it for themselves.

-It’s crazy, really.
-We spend all this time explaining how important writing is, we tell them to follow X model or imitate Aesop or just write three lines, and they show us their sad, uncooperative faces instead.
+We spend all this time explaining how important writing is; we tell kids to follow X model or imitate Aesop or just write three lines, and they show us their sad, uncooperative faces instead.
 The brilliance of their quirky personalities is hidden behind attempts to sound like someone else, and they look to us to tell us what is still wrong with that effort.
 Everyone is demoralized.

 Yet if we flip the script—start hearing what our kids are saying in that spontaneous not-school moment, jot down what they say out of our own enthusiasm to preserve the insight, thought, joke, or snatch of story—they perk up.